ITT Inc.: 21st century acquisitions

+In December 2025, ITT agreed to a $4.8 billion acquisition of SPX Flow from Lone Star Funds.

 Headquarters

 In 1929, ITT's headquarters were at (75) 67 Broad Street, Manhattan, New York, New York.
 "During World War II the building was a hub for communications with American submarines operating in the Atlantic Ocean."

 From 1961 to 1989, ITT's headquarters were at 320 Park Ave., New York.

 1330 Sixth Avenue in Manhattan, New York City, which was ITT's corporate headquarters prior to its merger with Starwood, was originally owned by the American Broadcasting Company (ABC), which ITT attempted to acquire in 1963.
 After a financial downturn, ABC moved out of the building known as "Brown Rock" and sold it to a Japanese conglomerate, which then in turn leased a beneficial portion out to ITT Corporation.

-In 2022, ITT's global headquarters moved out of White Plains, NY, and into Harbor Point in Stamford, CT.
+In 2022, ITT's global headquarters relocated from White Plains, New York to Harbor Point in Stamford, Connecticut.

 ITT Avionics

 ITT Avionics was a division of ITT Corporation in Nutley, New Jersey.
 A 300-foot research tower at ITT Avionics just off Washington Ave.
 (Nutley, New Jersey) was built in 1947 for scientists to research microwave communication systems.
 Research at the tower had stopped in the 1970s.
 On the morning of April 4, 1996, at 10:00 am, the tower was demolished with explosives to prepare the site for sale.

 In October 1989, the Naval Air Systems Command (NAVAIR) awarded a contract to ITT Avionics for production of an Airborne Self-Protection Jammer (ASPJ), and a similar contract was issued to Westinghouse Electric Corporation.
 Westinghouse and ITT had worked together with the U.S. government to develop the ASPJ.
 The contract was later terminated by the government for convenience because the ASPJ failed independent operational test and evaluation (OPEVAL) procedures.

 In 1991, the company won a $19.6 million contract from the United States Air Force to develop the "intraflight data link," a communications system for "tactical airborne forces".
 In 2004, they were awarded a $24.9 million contract from the Naval Air Systems Command Weapons Division for engineering software support services provided to the Tactical Aircraft Electronic Warfare Integrated Program Team at Point Mugu, California and China Lake, California.